F5Networks/f5-adcaas-openstack/docs/delivery-mode.rst

   - `Kibana <https://www.elastic.co/products/kibana>`_

-  From the ``docker-compose.yml``, other continers' logs are collected by the Fluentd logging driver and sent to a Fluentd container.
+  From the ``docker-compose.yml``, other containers' logs are collected by the Fluentd logging driver and sent to a Fluentd container.
 By accessing Kibana, DevOps can do log agression or issue locating.

   Each API call can be traced by a unique request ID.

 * **POSTGRES**

-  The database layer to store kinds of service model and management data.
+  Postgres is the database layer storing kinds of service model and management data.
 The database schema is auto-migrated at startup.
 In production, it is possible to switch to a own database of a customer.

-Container interactions
+Container Interactions
 ----------------------

-The following chart shows the container interactions:
+The following chart shows the container interactions in the ADCaaS service:

 ::